-To reduce storage costs by using EBS as a performance tier and AWS S3 as a capacity tier, the VPC in which you launch ONTAP Cloud must have an endpoint to the S3 service.
+To reduce storage costs by using EBS as a performance tier and AWS S3 as a capacity tier, the VPC in which you launch Cloud Volumes ONTAP must have an endpoint to the S3 service.
 For details, refer to AWS Documentation: Creating a Gateway Endpoint.

 For additional networking information, see AWS networking requirements.

 The following sample VPC configuration shows public and private subnets and a NAT device that enables outbound internet access for the private subnet:

 Subscribing to Cloud Volumes ONTAP in AWS

 You must subscribe to Cloud Volumes ONTAP from the AWS Marketplace so you can launch systems in AWS.

 Go to the AWS Marketplace pages for Cloud Volumes ONTAP:

 Click Continue, review the terms, and then click Accept Software Terms.